- Screening for all staff, faculty and once our students return they too will be screened.

-Guidelines For Sending Your Child To School
+Guidelines For Sending Your Child To School for minor Illness

 - Fever-Your child should be fever-free (100’ F is considered a fever) for 24 hours before returning to school.
 A normal temperature is one not masked by the effects of acetaminophen or ibuprofen.
 Very often children feel better in the morning and then by afternoon their temperature has returned.